Copper monosulfide: CuS structure and bonding

 The crystal structure of covellite has been reported several times, and whilst these studies are in general agreement on assigning the space group P63/mmc there are small discrepancies in bond lengths and angles between them.
-The structure was described as "extraordinary" by Wells and is quite different from copper(II) oxide, but similar to CuSe (klockmannite).
+The structure was described as "extraordinary" by Wells and is quite different from Copper(II) oxide, but similar to Copper(II) selenide (or referred to as Klockmannite).
 The covellite unit cell contains 6 formula units (12 atoms) in which: